Curtis Riley: Oakland Raiders

-On March 22, 2019, Riley signed a one-year deal worth $810,000 with the Oakland Raiders.
+On March 22, 2019, Riley signed a one-year contract worth $810,000 with the Oakland Raiders.

 Pittsburgh Steelers

-On August 3, 2020, Riley signed a one-year deal with the Pittsburgh Steelers.
-He was released on September 6, 2020, and re-signed to the practice squad.
+On August 3, 2020, Riley signed a one-year contract with the Pittsburgh Steelers.
+He was released by Pittsburgh on September 6, 2020, and was subsequently re-signed to the practice squad.

 Arizona Cardinals

 On September 17, 2020, the Arizona Cardinals signed Riley to their active roster off of the Steelers' practice squad after Arizona's starting safety Jalen Thompson suffered an injury in Week 1 and was placed on injured reserve.
-He was released on October 6, 2020, and re-signed to the practice squad the next day.
-He was elevated to the active roster on October 10 for the team's week 5 game against the New York Jets, and reverted to the practice squad after the game.
+He was released by Arizona on October 6, and was re-signed to the practice squad the following day.
+Riley was elevated to the active roster on October 10 for the team's Week 5 game against the New York Jets, and reverted to the practice squad after the game.

 Minnesota Vikings

 On October 30, 2020, the Minnesota Vikings signed Riley to their active roster off the Cardinals' practice squad.
-Riley was waived on December 12, 2020, and re-signed to the practice squad three days later.
+Riley was waived by Minnesota on December 12, and was re-signed to the practice squad three days later.
 His practice squad contract with the team expired after the season on January 11, 2021.